 For example, if you chose to use Microsoft Azure as your Cloud then you would have access to Microsoft’s physical security.
 Microsoft would not just be protecting your small business’ data but the data of all its clients including the Ministry of Defence.
 There’s 24/7 security guards, biometric access, back-up generators and more.
 As we mentioned previously, the Cloud brings technology to small businesses that previously was only available to large enterprises.
 It’s the same with the security being applied to that technology, both physically and virtually.

 We have only touched on the basic benefits of using Cloud computing in your small or medium sized business.
-If you are interested in knowing more or getting started with learning about the Cloud or Office 365 then please do get in touch by emailing firstname.lastname@example.org or calling us on 01675 469020.
+If you are interested in knowing more or getting started with learning about the Cloud or Microsoft 365, please do get in touch by emailing email@example.com or calling us on 01675 469020 to see how we can help as a Cloud service provider.